 The time limit, while not fixed by state law, is contingent on a standard of reasonability.

 The New Mexico non-compete laws do not specify the specific geographic region or time limits for these contracts.
-However, it’s important to consider what would be reasonable given the circumstances and if it is narrowly tailored enough to only protect legitimate business interests.
+However, it’s essential to consider what would be reasonable given the circumstances and if it is narrowly tailored enough only to protect legitimate business interests.

 Below, you can download a non-compete agreement New Mexico template in PDF or Word format: